-RBI, through its guideline on 'Resolution Framework for COVID-19-related Stress' dated August 6, 2020, has provided prudential framework to implement a resolution plan in respect of eligible corporate borrowers and personal loans, while classifying such exposures as standard, subject to specified conditions.
-The Bank is in the process of implementing the resolution plan for cases invoked till December 31, 2020.
+RBI, through its guideline on 'Resolution Framework for COVID-19-related Stress' dated August 6, 2020 and May 5, 2021, has provided prudential framework to implement a resolution plan in respect of eligible corporate borrowers and personal loans, while classifying such exposures as standard, subject to specified conditions.
+The Bank is implementing resolution plan as per RBI guidelines for these cases.